 Meanwhile, the displaced are continuing to seek refuge in Maiduguri.
 With such an influx of people, the town’s hospitals are overwhelmed and have to turn patients away.
 Only recently, six children with measles who could not be admitted to hospital were sent back to the displaced persons camp where their families had just arrived.
 Increasing inpatient capacity in Maiduguri is therefore another of MSF’s priorities.

 MSF has been working in Maiduguri in Borno State since August 2014.
-The organisation runs two clinics, a nutrition centre and a health centre in one camp and provides medical consultations.
+The organization runs two clinics, a nutrition centre and a health centre in one camp and provides medical consultations.
 In recent months, MSF has developed large-scale projects to ensure water supply and acceptable standards of hygiene in camps in Maiduguri and continues to conduct epidemiological surveillance of people living in them.
 In 2015, MSF gave over 116,300 medical consultations, assisted 1,330 deliveries and treated 6,000 undernourished children.